Why You Need Special Needs Parent Groups

 Dr. Roseann Capanna-Hodge

-Being a parent of a child with special needs, behavioral, or mental health issues can be a challenging and rewarding experience, but it can also be lonely and isolating at times.
-From friends to family members or even your spouse, finding people who really get your kid and how they need to be supported is hard.
+If you are a parent of a child with special needs, behavioral, or mental health issues, it is a rollercoaster ride.
+It’s got its highs and lows, but let's be real—it can also be pretty lonely.
+Whether it's friends, family, or even your partner, finding people who truly “get” your kid.
+Finding people who really get your kid and how they need to be supported is hard.

 Part of the benefit is you are joining a parent group with people who have similar experiences who get where you are.
 No having to explain yourself, just acceptance.
-That is pretty priceless on this journey.
+That is pretty priceless on this journey if you are caring for persons with special needs.

 There are many benefits for parents when they are part of a parent coaching group and it can be a vital part of child and family mental health.